XSanjayPatelX/XSanjayPatelX/README.md

 - 👋 Hi, I’m @XSanjayPatelX
-- 👀 I’m interested in gaming, cyber security, hacking, penertration testing, coding, game developing and more.
+- 👀 I’m interested in gaming, cyber security, hacking, penetration testing, coding, game developing and more.
 - 🌱 I’m currently learning about cyber security, hacking and penertation testing.
 - 💞️ I’m looking to collaborate on coding and making a game in the future with a friend.
 - 📫 How to reach me - Discord: Master CJ#9323